osorionicolas/delen/README.md

-### Technologies

-Frontend: React<br>
-Backend: NodeJS

-### Run
+## Run

-npm run delen
+yarn dev

-Runs the app in the development mode.<br />
+Runs the app in the development mode.
-Backend runs on port 5000 and Frontend runs on port 3000.

-Frontend environtment variables:
-- SERVER_ADDRESS

-Backend environtment variables:
+Environtment variables:

 - FILES_PATH
 - PORT